Zilvaro/digitalz-adenblog/TESTING.md

 * User selects template type: with image behind the text or on the side
 ![User Stories content-template - selection](assets/testing_files/15us-card-template-1.JPG)

-* User checks if changes makes the content look better
+* User checks if changes make the content look better
 ![User Stories content-template - check](assets/testing_files/15us-card-template-2.JPG)

 ### 16. As a **User** I can **create a contact message** so that **I can express my opinion or ask to contact back**

-* User selects to oper Contact page from top nav menu.
+* User selects to open Contact page from top nav menu.
 ![User Stories Contact - link](assets/testing_files/16us-contact-1.JPG)

 * User writes the message to...